data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 <br>
 # Decision Tree <a name="clftree-title"></a>

-We will again utlise the scikit-learn library within Python to model our data using a Decision Tree.
+We will again utlize the scikit-learn library within Python to model our data using a Decision Tree.
 The code sections below are broken up into 6 key sections:

 * Data Import
 * Data Preprocessing